deltaena/Fresh_music/README.md

   🖊️ A simple music App built using <a href="https://flutter.dev/">Flutter</a> and <a href="https://developer.spotify.com/documentation/">Spotify api</a>
 </p>

 An artist you like released new music and you found out late, the next logic question is, how many more music have i missed from artists i like? well, the purpose of Fresh music is to resolve that doubt.
-Just connect your spotify account and let Fresh music show you the recent albums that the artists you follow have released.
+Just connect your spotify account and let Fresh music show you the recent singles/ep/albums that the artists you follow have released.

 ## :iphone: App demo: